zorkian/marshal/README.md

 Marshal also relies on all actors being good actors.
 Malicious users can cause the system to act unpredictably or at their choosing.

-## Consumer Coordination
+## Consumer Coordination Protocol

-This section discusses the way that Marshal handles coordination internally.
-Please read and understand this, as it is relevant to how you deploy and use this library.

-TBD.
+For details about the protocol please see the [PROTOCOL documentation](https://github.com/zorkian/marshal/blob/master/PROTOCOL.md).

 ## Bugs